samboy/MaraDNS/README.md

 and all external dependencies MaraDNS has have multiple implementations (for example, the scripts for converting MaraDNS’s documents have been updated to be in Lua instead of Perl, because multiple Lua implementations exist, including one shipping in MaraDNS’s source code).
+In addition, MaraDNS is compiled with the `std=c99` flag to reduce the chances that future changes to C compilers cause MaraDNS to be unable to compile.

 # ABOUT